cdecker/btcresearch/README.md

-# CABRA &mdash; Comprehensive Academinc Bitcoin Research Archive
+# CABRA &mdash; Comprehensive Academic Bitcoin Research Archive

 CABRA is an attempt to collect and organize metadata about ongoing Bitcoin research.